dini-rockz93/Astronomer_Problem_solving/README.md

 ---
 **NOTE**

-Python version used 3.8.0
+- Python version used 3.8.0
-Once the script, you will be prompted for input to enter the product list
+- Once the script is ran, you will be prompted for input to enter the product list

 ---